jpeyret/psproject_check/README.md

 The most common use follows:

-- change the two delivered project name to
+- change the two delivered project name to:

 	- The PROJECTNAME for the project you WANT to deliver.
 Let's say MY_DELIV, this is the project you want to Upgrade/Copy to a new database, file.

-	- A generic projectname, like MY_IGNORE, that tracks all the objects you don't care about, like Save As... backups, mistakenly saved objects, etc...
+	- A generic projectname, like `MY_IGNORE`, that tracks all the objects you don't care about, like Save As... backups, mistakenly saved objects, etc...

-When you first run the SQL, assuming that both projects start out empty, you should see all your recent changes in the SQL results.
+- When you first run the SQL, assuming that both projects start out empty, you should see all your recent changes in the SQL results.

-Open up Application Designer and start adding objects that you do care about to MY_DELIV.
+- Open up Application Designer and start adding objects that you do care about to MY_DELIV.
 You shouldn't have to insert related objects in most cases.

-And, as you encounter changes you DON'T want, just add those objects to MY_IGNORE.
+- And, as you encounter changes you DON'T want, just add those objects to MY_IGNORE.

 Rinse and repeat.